kdaya001/cheer-you-up/README.md

 The world is a depressing place.

-Your task is to create an app that will allow people to create and share "cheerups" - happy little quips to brighten other people's' days.
+Your task is to create an app that will allow people to create and share "cheerups" through the `Cheer you up` web app - happy little quips to brighten other people's' days.
 Cheerups will be small - limited to 139 characters.
 Members will be able to promote Cheerups that they like and maybe even boost the reputation of the Cheerupper.

 ## Setup instructions
 ```